 We particularly liked that the speaker is louder, plus the ECG monitor tech was a big upgrade at the time too.

-You won't get the benefits of an always-on display, but if you want to save a bit of money you may want to look at the Apple Watch 4 over the latest addition to the range.
+You won't get the benefits of an always-on display, but if you want to save a bit of money you may want to look at the Apple Watch 4 over the more recent additions to the range.

 Read our full Apple Watch 4 review

-The Apple Watch 3 was of course the best smartwatch to use with an iPhone... but it's not the best anymore.
-Even though you can now buy the Apple Watch 4 and 5, this is still a fantastic smartwatch.
+The Apple Watch 3 was once the best smartwatch to use with an iPhone... but it's not the best anymore.
+Even though you can now buy the Apple Watch 4, 5 and 6, this is still a fantastic smartwatch.

 The Series 3 has a bright, high-quality screen, built-in GPS, waterproofing, optical heart rate monitoring and well over a day of battery life, plus all the things that make the Apple Watch 2 great, like a stylish design, water resistance and enough fitness features to cater to most users.